2010 FIFA World Cup qualification – CAF first round: Format

-São Tomé and Príncipe and the Central African Republic both withdrew in early September.
-As a result, Swaziland and Seychelles (the highest ranked of the ten nations) were no longer required to play in this round, and the teams they were originally matched against, Somalia and Djibouti, were redrawn to play each other instead.
-The tie between Djibouti and Somalia was played as a one leg tie in Djibouti, as Somalia was not deemed suitable for FIFA matches; the other two ties were played as two leg ties.
+São Tomé and Príncipe and the Central African Republic both withdrew in early September 2007.
+As a result, Swaziland and Seychelles (the two highest-ranked of the ten nations) were no longer required to play in this round, and the teams they were originally matched against, Somalia and Djibouti, were pitched against each other instead.
+The tie was played as a single game in Djibouti; Somalia was not deemed safe due to the ongoing war.

 The winners advanced to the second round.

 Matches

 Madagascar won 10 – 2 on aggregate and advanced to the second round.